 It is possible for a current investor to refinance an existing loan on a rental property.
 However, the borrower must provide the rent receipts from the previous 2 years and the income must be reflected on the person’s tax returns.
 The rent income is once again limited to only 70% of the net rent, but the depreciation may be added back.

-In order to purchase a rental property the borrower must pay at least 20%-25% of the purchase price in a down payment.
+In order to purchase a rental property the borrower must pay at least 15%-25%, depending on a number of factors including number of units, of the purchase price in a down payment.
 This money must come directly from the borrower’s own funds (savings, checking, retirement account, stock and bond investments, etc.).
 If the borrower is using money that was gained due to the sale of some other item, the money must remain in some type of account for at least 60 days before it can be used for the investment property purchase.

 Loan to Value limit on Refinance